Catholics Affirm Sola Scriptura

 something to attach to, some tangible effect, or some literal human

-action - that is, without works – faith then is just an abstract
+action - that is, without works – well, "faith" then is just an abstract

 sentiment floating around without root.